-Where several failing OWTSs or other health and safety problems which pose a significant hazard to human health and safety exist outside an Urban Service Area that could be addressed by extension of public sewer service, use Outside Service Area Agreements which limit the use of existing development.
+Policy C-PF-2f: Where several failing OWTSs or other health and safety problems which pose a significant hazard to human health and safety exist outside an Urban Service Area that could be addressed by extension of public sewer service, use Outside Service Area Agreements which limit the use of existing development.
 The evaluation should assure sufficient capacity to serve existing connections and potential buildout in the existing Urban Service Area.

 A Coastal Development Permit shall be required for extension of public sewer services outside of an Urban Service Area.
-(GP2020 Revised)
+(CCC REVISED - GP2020 REVISED)

-Policy C-PF-2f: The following guidelines shall be used for any exception allowed by Policy C-PF-2e:
+Policy C-PF-2g: The following guidelines shall be used for any exception allowed by Policy C-PF-2e:

-- The property must adjoin the Urban Service Area Boundary, or the proposed connection to a public sewer system must be no more than 200 feet from the Urban Service Area Boundary; - (2) Size sewage facilities to serve development consistent with the Local Coastal Plan; - (3) Require written certification that adequate service capacity is available for the use to be connected to the system; and - (4) Use agreements, covenants, and zoning to limit the growth inducement potential of extension of public sewer services.
-(GP2020 Revised)
+- (1) The property must adjoin the Urban Service Area Boundary, or the proposed connection to a public sewer system must be no more than 200 feet from the Urban Service Area Boundary; - (2) Size sewage facilities to serve development consistent with the Local Coastal Plan; - (3) Require written certification by the service provider that adequate service capacity, consistent with the facility master plan, is available for the use to be connected to the system; and (CCC REVISED) - (4) Use agreements, covenants, and zoning to limit the growth inducement potential of extension of public sewer services.
+(GP2020 REVISED)

-Policy C-PF-2g: Extension of public water service to a property that is outside the boundary of an Urban Service Area or Rural Community (i.e., Duncans Mills, Jenner, Sereno del Mar, Carmet, Salmon Creek, Timber Cove, and Valley Ford) shall be avoided.
+Policy C-PF-2h: Extension of public water service to a property that is outside the boundary of an Urban Service Area or Rural Community (i.e., Duncans Mills, Jenner, Sereno del Mar, Carmet, Salmon Creek, Timber Cove, and Valley Ford) shall be avoided.
 Exceptions to this policy shall be considered, to the extent allowed by law, only: